 Figure 3 is a ramp station comprising two speakers and a junction box.
 The speaker housings are of die-cast aluminum, rugged enough to withstand being run over by an automobile without crushing.
 They are small in size and light in weight and are easily handled with one hand.

 The hook or neck construction was designed so the speaker can be hung on the car window, with the window almost closed, as would be necessary in rainy or cold weather.
 The volume control knob is of bright red plastic and is tamper-proof.

 … There is every indication that the public needs and wants more drive-in theaters, if strategically located, wisely constructed, and properly equipped.

 The trend is toward drive-in theaters having smaller car capacities which can adequately serve rural or suburban communities.
 Many have already outgrown their car capacities.
 The solution has been simple and economical in those theaters owning sufficient land.
 It has been necessary only to add and equip one or more ramps.

 Indications are that an undetermined number of well-established drive-in theaters which have been in operation for several years have made plans for improvements and for replacing their old equipment.

 All of these activities are conclusive proof that the drive-in theater business is here to stay.
 Exhibitors were literally pushed into it as an aftermath of World War II.
 In the opinion of the author, only a World War III can be its nemesis.

-Vintage drive-in theater window speakers
+A variety of vintage drive-in theater window speakers

-Two chrome drive-in speakers
+Two old chrome drive-in speakers